 This table details version 2 of Fastly's custom log formats.
-All variables should be prefixed by a percent sign ( $\S$ ), as indicated in the table.
+All variables should be prefixed by a percent sign (\S), as indicated in the table.

-Format String Description 98 The percent sign. %a The client IP address of the request. %A The local IP address. %B The size of response in bytes, excluding HTTP headers. %b The size of response in bytes, excluding HTTP headers.
+Format String Description 88 The percent sign.
+8a The client IP address of the request. %A The local IP address. %B The size of response in bytes, excluding HTTP headers. %b The size of response in bytes, excluding HTTP headers.
 In Common Log Format (https://httpd.apache.org/docs/trunk/logs.html#common) (CLF), that means a "-" rather than a 0 when no bytes are sent. %{Foobar}C The contents of cookie Foobar in the request sent to the server. %D The time taken to serve the request, in microseconds. %{FOOBAR}e The contents of the environment variable FOOBAR.
-Always returns NIL. %f The filename. %h The remote hostname. %H The request protocol. %{Foobar}i The contents of Foobar: header lines in the request sent to the server.
+Always returns NIL. %f The filename.
+8h The remote IP address.
+8H The request protocol. %{Foobar}i The contents of Foobar: header lines in the request sent to the server.
 81 Bytes received, including request and headers.
 Cannot be zero. %k The number of keepalive requests handled on this connection.
 Always returns 0.
 81 The remote logname (from identd, if supplied).
 This will return a dash unless mod_ident is present and IdentityCheck is set On.
 Always returns "-". %m The request method. %{Foobar}n The contents of note Foobar from another module.
 Always returns NIL. %{Foobar}o The contents of Foobar: header lines in the reply.
 80 Bytes sent, including headers.
 Cannot be zero. %p The canonical port of the server serving the request.
 Always returns 80.

 Format String Description %{format}p The canonical port of the server serving the request.
 Valid formats are canonical, local, or remote.
 Returns 80 for HTTP requests and 443 for HTTPS requests. %P The process ID of the child that serviced the request.
 Always returns NIL. %{format}P The process ID or thread ID of the child that serviced the request.
 Valid formats are pid, tid, and hextid.
-Always returns NIL. \%q The query string (prepended with a ? if a query string exists, otherwise an empty string). %r The first line of the request. %R The handler generating the response (if any). %s The status.
+Always returns NIL. % q The query string (prepended with a ? if a query string exists, otherwise an empty string). %r The first line of the request. %R The handler generating the response (if any). %s The status.
 For requests that got internally redirected, this is the status of the original request.
-Use %>s for the final status. [%t] The time the request was received, in Standard English format (e.g., 01/Jan/1970:00:00 -0700).
+Use %>s for the final status. (%t) The time the request was received, in Standard English format (e.g., 01/Jan/1970:00:00 -0700).
 The last number indicates the timezone offset from GMT. %{format}t The time, in the form given by format, which should be in strftime(3) format (potentially localized).
 If the format starts with begin: (the default) the time is taken at the beginning of the request processing.
 If it starts with end: it is the time when the log entry gets written, close to the end of the request processing.
-In addition to the formats supported by strftime(3), the following format tokens are supported: sec (number of seconds since the Epoch), msec (number of milliseconds since the Epoch), usec (number of microseconds since the Epoch), msec_frac (millisecond fraction), and usec_frac (microsecond fraction). %T The time taken to serve the request, in seconds. \%u The remote user if the request was authenticated.
-May be bogus if return status (%s) is 401 (unauthorized).
-Always returns "-". %U The URL path requested, not including any query string. %v The domain name of the request.
-Equal to %{req.http.host}V .
+In addition to the formats supported by strftime(3), the following format tokens are supported: sec (number of seconds since the Epoch), msec (number of milliseconds since the Epoch), usec (number of microseconds since the Epoch), msec_frac (millisecond fraction), and usec_frac (microsecond fraction). \%T The time taken to serve the request, in seconds. %u Always returns "-". %U The URL path requested, not including any query string. %v The domain name of the request.
+Equal to %{req.http.host}v . [%V] The same as %v.